Atlanta Courthouse Shootings Fast Facts

 10:40 p.m. - Nichols attempts to rob a couple at an apartment on Lenox Road, getting into a scuffle before fleeing.

-Sometime later but less than five minutes away on foot, Nichols encounters US Immigrations and Customs Enforcement Agent David Wilhelm and he shoots and kills Wilhelm, taking his gun, his badge and his blue Chevrolet pickup.
+Sometime later but less than five minutes away on foot, Nichols encounters US ICE Agent David Wilhelm and he shoots and kills Wilhelm, taking his gun, his badge and his blue Chevrolet pickup.

 11 p.m. - An AJC employee finds O'Briant's green Honda Accord on a different level of the same downtown parking garage, Centennial Parking.